ARKlab/MessagePack/README.md

 LocalDateTime ldt = LocalDateTime.FromDateTime(DateTime.Now);
 // This date is within the range for timestamp32

-var bin = MessagePackSerializer.Serialize(ldt);
+var localDateTimeBinary = MessagePackSerializer.Serialize(ldt);
 // Once serialized we can expect the format to be [0xd6, -1, data] (format, extension type, data in bytes),
-// and ‘bin’ to be a byte array of size 6
+// and ‘localDateTimeBinary’ to be a byte array of size 6
 ```

 #### Deserialization